A Supersymmetry Primer: Origins of supersymmetry breaking

 $\bullet$ Polonyi: \cite{polonyi} {}~~~$m^2_0 = m^2_{3/2}$, {}~~~~$A_0 = (3 -{\sqrt 3}) m_{3/2}$, {}~~~~$m_{1/2} = {\cal O}(m_{3/2})$.

 $\bullet$ ``No-scale": \cite{noscale}~~~$m_{1/2} \gg m_0, A_0, m_{3/2}$.

 Dilaton domination arises in a particular limit of superstring theory.
 While it appears to be highly predictive, it can easily be generalized in other limits \cite{stringsoft}.
 The Polonyi model has the advantage of being the simplest possible model for supersymmetry breaking in the hidden sector, but it is rather {\it ad hoc} and does not seem to have a special place in grander schemes like superstrings.
 The ``no-scale" limit may appear in a low-energy limit of superstrings in which the gravitino mass scale is undetermined at tree-level (hence the name).
 It implies that the gaugino masses dominate over other sources of supersymmetry breaking near $\MPlanck$.
-As we saw in section \ref{subsec:RGEs}, RG evolution feeds $m_{1/2}$ into the squark, slepton, and Higgs squared-mass parameters with sufficient magnitude to give acceptable phenomenology at the electroweak scale.
-More recent versions of the no-scale scenario, however, also can give significant $A_0$ and $m_0^2$ at $\MPlanck$.
+As we saw in section \ref{subsec:RGEs}, RG evolution feeds the gaugino masses into the squark, slepton, and Higgs squared-mass parameters with sufficient magnitude to give acceptable phenomenology at the electroweak scale.
+More recent versions of the no-scale scenario, however, also can give significant $A_0$ and $m_0^2$ at the input scale.
 In many cases $B_0$ can also be predicted in terms of the other parameters, but this is quite sensitive to model assumptions.
-For phenomenological studies, $m_{1/2}$, $m_0^2$, $A_0$ and $B_0$ are usually just taken to be imperfect but convenient independent parameters of our ignorance of the supersymmetry breaking mechanism.
+For phenomenological studies, $m_{1/2}$, $m_0^2$, $A_0$ and $B_0$ are usually just taken to be convenient but imperfect (and perhaps downright misleading) parameterizations of our ignorance of the supersymmetry breaking mechanism.
+In a more perfect world, experimental searches might be conducted and reported using something like the larger 15-dimensional flavor-blind parameter space of eqs.~(\ref{scalarmassunification})-(\ref{commonphase}), but such a higher dimensional parameter space is difficult to simulate comprehensively, for practical reasons.